Changes to casual employment – industrial relations reforms

 Casual Employment Information Statement

-Employers have to give every new casual employee a Casual Employment Information Statement (the CEIS) before, or as soon as possible after, they start their new job.
+Employers now need to give every new casual employee a Casual Employment Information Statement (the CEIS) before, or as soon as possible after, they start their new job.

 Small business employers need to give their existing casual employees a copy of the CEIS as soon as possible after 27 March 2021.
 Other employers have to give their existing casual employees a copy of the CEIS as soon as possible after 27 September 2021.